-From here I make a left onto Orcutt to take the back way into town.
+This used to be on my route from our place in Arroyo Grande out to San Luis Obispo.
+I made a left onto Orcutt to take the back way into town.
 The double arrow sign against the velvety swath of dry, summer grass is the last pause before the long stretch of road through the farmland.

-This huge, fluffy cloud is one of many that blessed California this winter, bringing much needed drought relief.
+This huge, fluffy cloud is one of many that blessed California during the winter of 2016-2017, bringing much needed drought relief.
 This photo shoot was done the day after a great storm, and the skies were full of these beauties.

-We pass this little tree on the back way to town.
-I've been wanting to make some sort of art out of it for three years, and on this day the winter clouds gave me the perfect back drop.
+We used to pass this little tree on the back way to town.
+I'd been wanting to make some sort of art out of it for three years, and on this day the winter clouds gave me the perfect back drop.
 I love the simplicity a tree is all by its lonesome in a landscape.

 On one of our date nights, my husband drove me all around the countryside right before sunset so I could capture the landscape during the "magic hour".
 This barn is on a road adjacent to the one that runs past our little airport.
 I've no idea why the barn has this particular shape, but it made for an interesting subject.